-- The committee assessed and challenged the appropriateness of the basis on which provisions are recognised, and management's estimate of the value applied to individual claims, focusing particularly on instances where new provisions were required or where the likelihood of financial outflow was deemed to have diminished such that provisions were no longer needed and were therefore released.
-The committee concluded that the approach to provisioning was appropriate and that management's best estimates were reasonable: - The committee also considered the reasonableness of disclosures made in respect of contingent liabilities, challenging management as to whether any provision should be recognised in the financial statements and concluding that the recognition criteria had not been met and therefore that disclosure as contingent liabilities was the most appropriate approach. - Taxation (see pages 224 to 225, 233 and 257) judgement The committee considered the tax risks that the group faces and the key judgements made by management underpinning the provisions for potential tax liabilities and deferred tax assets, and noted that KPMG have also assessed these provisions.
+- of contingent liabilities, challenging management as to whether any provision should be recognised in the financial statements and concluding that the recognition criteria had not been met and therefore that disclosure as contingent liabilities was the most appropriate approach. - The committee considered the tax risks that the group faces and the key judgements made by management underpinning the provisions for potential tax liabilities and deferred tax assets, and noted that KPMG have also assessed these provisions.
 Based on the above, the committee was satisfied with the judgements made by management. - The committee also considered the nature of significant refunds of tax paid in prior years that were recognised in the financial statements in the current year, and concluded that it is appropriate for these to be treated as part of the underlying tax expense in the year in arriving at the group's alternative performance measures.